2023 EXPRESS: Exploration of Central California Coast (AUV and Mapping)

 • Mola Mola, a photo survey AUV, is equipped with powerful cameras and a laser to capture seafloor imagery and complementary mapping data.

-This map shows the planned operating area for the 2023 EXPRESS: Exploration of Central California Coast (AUV and Mapping) expedition as well as the boundaries of the existing national marine sanctuaries.
-Image courtesy of NOAA Ocean Exploration, 2023 EXPRESS: Exploration of Central California Coast (AUV and Mapping).
-Download largest version (jpg, 1.77 MB).
+Map showing NOAA Ship Okeanos Explorer's track map for the 2023 EXPRESS: Exploration of Central California Coast expedition (EX2308) along with the mapping data collected, the locations of the five autonomous underwater vehicle dives (two Mola Mola dives were in the same location), and the boundaries of the existing national marine sanctuaries.
+Map courtesy of NOAA Ocean Exploration, 2023 EXPRESS: Exploration of Central California Coast.
+Download largest version (jpg, 1.03 MB).

 Exploration Team